Illinois Swimming Official’s Association

-In the event it is necessary to disband the ISOA, a two-thirds (2/3) vote of the members in good standing is required.
-Such a vote will be made through the U.S. Mail with ballot and return envelope supplied by the Secretary.
-After a final audit, any remaining treasury funds will be distributed equally to all then current members in good standing.
+In the event it is necessary to disband the ISOA, a two-thirds (2/3) majority vote of the Regular Members in good standing is required.
+Such a vote will be made via email.
+Upon approval of the Regular Membership and after a final audit, any remaining treasury funds will be distributed equally to all then current Regular Members in good standing.

-3. Only ISOA members in good standing may receive ISOA officiating materials.
+3. Only ISOA Regular Members in good standing may receive ISOA officiating materials.

-4. ISOA material supplies will be maintained and member supply orders handled by the Treasurer.
+4. ISOA material supplies will be maintained and member supply orders will be processed by the Treasurer.

-7. Observer's Program: The ISOA will establish and maintain an observation program ("the program") as required by the IHSA.
+6. Observer's Program: The ISOA will maintain an observation program as required by the IHSA.
 The purpose of this program is to improve officiating among ISOA members, achieve consistency in officiating mechanics statewide, and to improve retention of officials.